 Performance and Risk

-EES has a beta of 1.26 and standard deviation of 25.98% for the trailing three-year period, which makes the fund a medium risk choice in the space.
+The ETF has a beta of 1.26 and standard deviation of 25.59% for the trailing three-year period, making it a medium risk choice in the space.
 With about 912 holdings, it effectively diversifies company-specific risk.

-WisdomTree U.S. SmallCap ETF is an excellent option for investors seeking to outperform the Style Box - Small Cap Value segment of the market.
-There are other ETFs in the space which investors could consider as well.
+WisdomTree U.S. SmallCap ETF holds a Zacks ETF Rank of 2 (Buy), which is based on expected asset class return, expense ratio, and momentum, among other factors.
+Because of this, EES is an outstanding option for investors seeking exposure to the Style Box - Small Cap Value segment of the market.
+There are other additional ETFs in the space that investors could consider as well.

-IShares Russell 2000 Value ETF (IWN) tracks Russell 2000 Value Index and the Vanguard Small-Cap Value ETF (VBR) tracks CRSP U.S. Small Cap Value Index.
-IShares Russell 2000 Value ETF has $10.71 billion in assets, Vanguard Small-Cap Value ETF has $23.21 billion.
+The iShares Russell 2000 Value ETF (IWN) and the Vanguard Small-Cap Value ETF (VBR) track a similar index.
+While iShares Russell 2000 Value ETF has $10.85 billion in assets, Vanguard Small-Cap Value ETF has $23.30 billion.
 IWN has an expense ratio of 0.23% and VBR charges 0.07%.

 To learn more about this product and other ETFs, screen for products that match your investment objectives and read articles on latest developments in the ETF investing universe, please visit Zacks ETF Center.